 Thumb MCP/CMC combination splints need the ring size taken at the IP joint and the length of the hand measured from the web of the thumb to just under the CMC joint as shown in the picture.
 If a non-adjustable chain type is selected the circumference of the wrist taken around the bottom blue line shown is also needed.
 Splints include an adjustable chain by default.
-If you are having difficulty locating the correct spot please use the chart of the hand bones and joints at the top of the page to locate the CMC joint.
+If you are having difficulty locating the correct spot please use the charts of the hand bones and joints at the top of the page to locate the CMC joint.

 Hand MCP Splints: